 Cutting the card

 Vellum is hard to cut on the cricut.
-The two pink half circles are cut from vellum.
+The two half circles are cut from vellum.
 The slighted air bubble or spot on your mat that doesn’t stick well and it can tear.
 Make sure that it is stuck well to the mat and use your scrapper tool to move any air bubbles out.

 Assembling the Card